jimregan/notes/_drafts/2026-01-18-chatgpt-reel-notes.md

 * **Jézus** (drawn out) – shock + humour, not religious.
 * **én elfogadom** – authority parody; works because it *shouldn’t* be acceptable.
 * **Móricka** – not just a name, but a **genre marker** (signals what’s coming).

----

-### Why this works as background-noise input

-* You instantly learn to recognise **Móricka-mode** Hungarian
-* Shows how Hungarian humour often:

-  * doesn’t soften taboo
-  * relies on *structural* surprise, not wordplay
-* Whisper / captions usually **butcher or censor** exactly the key line — which is fine, because the *setup* already tells you what kind of joke it is

----

-If you want, next we can:

-* compare **Móricka jokes vs English “Little Johnny” jokes** structurally, or
-* rewrite this into **non-taboo Hungarian** to show how completely it collapses, or
-* look at how **captioning typically sanitises** this genre.

-Send the next one when ready.